Monday AA Meetings in Savannah

 What is an AA Meeting?

-An Alcoholics Anonymous Meeting is a program where alcoholics and people who struggle with addiction gather for one hour to express their experience, strength, and hope.
-AA Members who attend an Alcoholic's Anonymous meeting in Savannah, TN will share their experience getting sober through their personal anecdotes with anyone working on their recovery journey.
-There is no religion, creed or race, for membership, just the want to stop drinking, and live a happy & healthy existence without alcohol.
+An AA Meeting is a program where alcoholics and people who struggle with substance abuse gather for one hour to express their experience, strength, and hope.
+AA Members who attend an Alcoholic's Anonymous meeting in Savannah, TN will share their experience getting sober through their personal stories with anyone looking to get sober.
+There is no religion, creed or race, for membership, just the desire to stop drinking, and live a happy & healthy life without alcohol.

-The Best Method of Choosing an AA Meeting in Savannah, TN
+The Best Method of Choosing an Alcoholics Anonymous Meeting in Savannah, TN

-It is important when coming to AA that you select a meeting that is best for where you are at in sobriety.
-The 1st type of meeting is a new comers meeting and is not limited to only new comers but is a meeting that encourages members to share their stories and reach out for help.
-The next type of meeting would be a single gender meeting, which is only open to either men or women.
-A Closed meeting simply means the group is solely focused on conversations regarding how to maintain sobriety from alcohol.
-Talking about any other illicit substances is not allowed.
-A Step Study is a meeting that is simply a specific step and discussed in length regarding the best approach to working this step and applying it to your daily life.
-Traditions meetings revolve around the 12 traditions of AA.
-Not to be confused with the 12 steps.
-The traditions are built to maintain order throughout AA and holding each group accountable to these traditions is why you can join an Alcoholics Anonymous Meeting anywhere in the world to hear the same message.
+It is important when coming to Alcoholics Anonymous that you pick a meeting that is suited for where you are at in sobriety.
+The first type of AA meeting is a new comers meeting and is not solely for new comers but is a meeting that encourages members to share their stories and ask for help.
+Another type of meeting would be a gender specific meeting, which is only open to either men or women.
+A Closed meeting simply means the group is closed to any discussion that does not involve how to stay sober from alcohol.
+Speaking of any other illicit substances is not allowed.
+A Step Study is a gathering that is simply a specific step and discussed in length regarding the best approach to working this step and applying it to your daily life.
+Traditions meetings are focused on the 12 traditions of Alcoholics Anonymous.
+The 12 traditions are different than the 12 steps.
+The traditions were established to maintain order throughout Alcoholics Anonymous and holding each group accountable to these traditions is the reason you can attend an Alcoholics Anonymous Meeting anywhere in the world to hear the same message.